dereneaton/ipyrad/docs/userguide.rst

 Tutorial - API (Python)
 -------------------------------------------
+The API_ (application program interface) for ipyrad_ is a way of directly accessing the nuts and bolts of ipyrad_ using Python_.
+This has a number of advantages over the CLI_ in that there is a lot more flexibility for creating highly complex branching assemblies, or for applying ipyrad_ in a non-standard way.
+It's best feature, though, is that you can perform entire analyses within Jupyter :ref:`notebooks<notebooks>` to create documented reproducible code for your analyses.

+There may be a slight learning curve, however, for users who have no prior experience with Python scripting.

-The ipyrad_ API_ (application program interface) is a way of directly accessing the Python_ functions that power ipyrad_.
-For users who are comfortable using Python it provides a much more flexible framework for writing code to perform complex branching assemblies than the CLI can provide.
+Python it provides a much more flexible framework for writing code to perform complex branching assemblies than the CLI can provide.
 Because it is interactive you can more easily access the results and statistics from each step.
 There are